-The sailing instructions will consist of the instructions in RRS Appendix S, Standard Sailing Instructions, and Supplementary Sailing Instructions that will be on the official notice board located at the event headquarters in the vicinity of Worser Bay.
+The sailing instructions will consist of the instructions in RRS Appendix S, Standard Sailing Instructions and Supplementary Sailing Instructions that will be on the official notice board located at the event headquarters in the vicinity of Worser Bay, and will be made available online by 3rd February 2019 at the Worser Bay Boating Club website www.wbbc.org.nz.

 Appendix T, Arbitration, will apply.